-To USE THE TESTER.
-Press the conical rubber

-The instrument is a handy substitute for the clumsy method of testing for leakage by pouring some water into the socket of the Valve.
+TO USE THE TESTER.
+Press the conical rubber end into the outlet of the Cylinder Valve.
+If there is the slightest leakage of gas it will be at once indi-cated by bubbles passing through the water.
+If, on the other hand, there is no leakage, bubbles will handy substitute for the clumsy method of testing for leakage by pouring some water into the socket of the Valve.
 It is only about 4 inches long, and can be carried in the waistcoat pocket.
 The water is found to evaporate very slowly, and will only require renewal at long intervals of time.